ManishKumawat450/Localrepo/README.md

-# This is local repo new
+# This is local repo new adding new data to conflit
 # adding new line